AME430/Towards-Training-Explainable-Singing-Quality-Assessment-Network-with-Augmented-Data/README.md

 # Usage

-If you want to run our code, you need to get the DAMP subset, Databaker and NHSS dataset.
+If you want to run our code, you need to get the DAMP subset, Databaker, NHSS and  PESnQ dataset.

 DAMP subset is provided in this link: https://github.com/chitralekha18/SingEval.git